rezataroosheh/kafka-survay/README.md

 # Short Survey on Apache Kafka
 This is a survey story about Apache Kafka.
-All phrases are quoted.
+All phrases are quoted from references.

 Kafka is a distributed, partitioned, replicated commit log service.
 It is a publish-subscribe messaging system designed to solve this problem.
 It is often described as a "distributed commit log" or more recently as a "distributing streaming platform".
 Kafka was traditionally seen as a powerful message bus, capable of delivering streams of events but without processing or transformation capabilities.
 Kafka's reliable stream delivery capabilities make it a perfect source of data for stream-processing systems.